Learning Geometry-Guided Depth via Projective Modeling for Monocular 3D Object Detection: Introduction

-To summarize, the contribution of this paper is threefold: \begin{itemize} \item We propose a novel geometric formula, which jointly models the perspective geometry relationships of multiple 2D/3D elements predicted from the deep monocular 3D objection network, providing strong geometric constraints for learning the 3D detection network.
+\begin{itemize} \item We propose an effective holistic geometric formula, which jointly models the perspective geometry relationships of multiple 2D/3D elements predicted from the deep neural network, providing strong geometric constraints for depth enhancement learning.

 \item We implement the proposed geometric formula in neural network as a module, which can be leveraged to guide the representation learning for boosting the depth estimation to significantly advance the performance of the monocular 3D object detection.